oktagonia/oktagonia.github.io/docs/blog/insolubility/p.md

 True
 ```

-Well, why stop are the sizes of the commutants?
+Well, why stop at the sizes of the commutants?
 If we can show—sorry, I meant
 compute—that $K(S_5) = K(K(S_5)),$ then it's obvious that $K_n(S_5) = K(S_5)$
 which means that $S_5$ is not soluble.
 So I tried it out: